JoshOrndorff/recipes/src/storage/list.md

 }
 ```

-To remove a `proposal`, we can simple invoke the `remove` method for the `StorageMap` type at the relevant index.
-In this case, we do not need to update the indices of other `proposal`s.
-This is because order does not matter for this sample.
+To remove a `proposal`, call the `remove` method for the `StorageMap` type at the relevant index.
+In this case, it isn't necessary to update the indices of other `proposal`s; order is not relevant.

 ```rust
 decl_module! {